The front of the school building.

 About Us

 St. Francis of Assisi Catholic School is one of the original six parochial schools in the Greater Toronto Area.
-The original school was at 250 Manning Avenue from 1895 until the new turn of the new millennium.
+The original school operated at 250 Manning Avenue from 1895 until the turn of the new millennium.
 In 2000, the school moved to its current location at 80 Clinton Street.

-In addition to regular class settings, our school services a wide range of student abilities, including classes for students with Learning Disabilities to Mild Intellectual Disabilities.
-We are also home to a congregated gifted program for students in grades 6 to 8.
+In addition to regular classroom settings, our school supports a wide range of student abilities, including specialized classes for students with Learning Disabilities and Mild Intellectual Disabilities.
+We are also home to a congregated gifted program for students in Grades 6 to 8.

 The front of the school building.